Harwich is well known for its history, but there’s something else which the town is equally famous for, it’s Public Houses and Hotels.

 On the corner of King’s Head street known by locals as Dirty Street, stood the Lifeboat Inn, known prior to 1877 as the Red, White and Blue. it was owned by Cobbolds until 1869 when it was sold by auction to Charrington Nicoll for £640.
+In 1878 the Red, White and Blue was cautioned for failing to keep good order.
+The name of the pub was to change to the Lifeboat.
 At the renewal of licence in 1880, the turnover was 156 barrels per year, and was referred to as ‘the house … bad for the supervision of the police and the landlord, the class of people using the public house comprised of Pedlars, tramps, rag and bone dealers, organ grinders etc.

 The pub was demolished during the 1950’s as part of the redevelopment scheme. one customer recalls, The lifeboat was very small.
 2 tiny bars, if you got 4 people in it, it was crowded.